 Did you know that the City of Kansas City, Mo., plows about 6,400 lane miles of pavement in its street system?
 That’s equivalent to a one lane road from here to Tokyo!

-During the winter season, the City reminds residents to follow these tips during snow events to both stay safe and help make the City’s snow operations run smoothly and efficiently.
+During the winter season, we encourage you to follow these tips during snow events to stay safe and help make our snow operations run smoothly and efficiently.

-- Avoid parking on City streets when it snows.
-If you must, use the north or west side of the street so snow removal crews can do their job.
-If vehicles are parked on both sides of a narrow street, it may not leave enough space for a snowplow, and that street might get skipped.
+- If you park on a City street when it snows, use the north or west side of the street so snow removal crews can do their job.
+If vehicles are parked on both sides of a narrow street, it may not leave enough space for a snowplow.

 - Avoid driving during snow events.
 If you must go out, keep water and blankets or an extra coat in your car for warmth, and keep the gas tank full.

 - Do not park on signed emergency snow routes.
 Vehicles parked on these routes may be ticketed or towed during snowstorms.

 - Keep children from playing in snow banks along the road.

 - Make sure your vehicle has adequate tire tread to avoid getting stuck.

 - Keep a snow shovel in your trunk.
 You never know when you might need one during your travels.